jasonpluce/jasonpluce.github.io/index.md

 ## Research focus
 - Medical imaging machine learning for reconstruction-adjacent enhancement, denoising, and synthesis
 - Human-aligned evaluation for image quality and clinical usability
+- Interpretability and reliability assessment for clinical-facing ML

 ## Selected publications
 - **Luce, J.** et al., “Use of a Deep Learning Neural Network to Generate Bone-Suppressed Images for Markerless Lung Tumor Tracking.”
 Medical Physics (2025).